 -If you have more than one account with that bank, choose the one you want to use.
 Be sure to use the account that has the most activity which will likely be your checking account.

 Digit is a neat concept.
 It’s like Acorns but for saving rather than investing.
 And like Acorns, you aren’t going to get rich saving such small amounts of money.
-If you aren’t currently saving, any savings is better than none, especially if you don’t have any kind of emergency fund.
+If you aren’t currently saving, any savings is better than none, especially if you don’t have any emergency fund.

-For those who are young and new to saving, the service is great.
+For those who are young and new to saving, the service is excellent.
 It’s easy to use and gets you in the habit of saving.
 For those who are older and still not saving, it may be too much of an easy out.
 It’s something you can do that will make you feel better.
 “See, I’m finally saving!”

 You also need to save more than you are likely saving each month with Digit.
 Those little amounts are not going to do much to fund your retirement one day.